-Sarah Marchand (vocals, piano), Béatrix Méthé (vocals, fiddle, synth), Éléonore Pitre (guitar, vocals), Marie Savoie-Levac (bass, vocals), Colin Savoie-Levac (guitar, lap steel, foot percussion, banjo, vocals).
+Sarah Marchand (vocals, piano), Béatrix Méthé (vocals, synth), Éléonore Pitre (guitar, vocals), Marie Savoie-Levac (bass, vocals), Colin Savoie-Levac (guitar, lap steel, vocals).

 First and foremost, Rosier is an invitation to lush territory.
 Folk at its core and endowed with a great affection for detail, which can be found everywhere, even as part of the vibrant visual identity it endorses, the Montreal-based band meticulously dares to democratize a musical genre rather crystallized within its limits.
 Taking over an audacious approach where folk songs become the intimate accomplice of well-crafted indie pop, Rosier skilfully juxtaposes light, shimmering harmonies and textures.
 Well anchored in its roots, the result is a mature yet ethereal proposal whose personality can be appreciated from the very first notes.
 Bilingual, feminist and feminine to the four-fifths, the band marches to a beat of its own while alternating between both French and English languages, between acoustic and electric soundscapes, all this to fulfill the colours and fresh flavours to which it aspires.